-Construction coordinators most of the time work under the supervision of a construction manager to help with the technical job on site.
-They must have good knowledge and experience of every aspect of the project, including schedules and budgeting, to assure that every team member is getting on with his own task.
+Most of the time, construction coordinators work under the supervision of a construction manager to help with technical jobs on site.
+They must have good knowledge and experience of every aspect of the project, including schedules and budgeting, to ensure that every team member is getting on with their own tasks.
 Once the first phases of the project are outlined and finished the construction coordinator helps in keeping all parts of the project organized and running according to plan.
-In addition to the fact that the construction coordinator should assure that the site job is going according to the company terms and policy at the end.
-The first step to perform your work on the best level is to exactly know your role and duties.
-Here are the main duties of the construction coordinator on site so you can outline your plan.
+In addition, the construction coordinator should ensure that the site job is going according to the company terms and policy.
+The first step towards performing your work on the best level is to know your role and duties exactly.
+Here are the main duties of a construction coordinator on site so you can outline your plan.

 - Inspect the construction site to ensure the appropriate level of quality control in all the phases.